Jumersha/git-demo/README.md

 # git-demo
-This is first repository
+This is first repository<br>author junaid
-author junaid